 What do arborist charge per hour?

-Let me explain.
-Imagine a tree service with a five man team who can remove a 30 ft. tree in three hours.
-Imagine the same tree being removed by a 3 man crew.
-The cost of removing the same 30ft tree would be the roughly the same yet one tree service took 5 hours to complete the task while the other took 8 hours.
+Now imagine the same tree being removed by a 3 man crew.
+The cost of removing the same 30ft tree would be roughly the same yet one tree service took 5 hours to complete the task while the other took 8 hours.

-The hourly rates of each company would be different, yet the cost of remove is the same.
+The hourly rates of each company would be different, yet the cost of removal is the same.
 This is why arborists charge by the job and not by the hour.

 Do tree surgeons charge per tree or for the total job?